-Sent by Alfred Russel Wallace, Lobo Raman, 100 Miles E. of Bencoolen, Sumatra to Henry Walter Bates [none given] on 10 December 1861.
+Sent by Alfred Russel Wallace, Lobo Raman, 100 Miles East of Bencoolen, Sumatra Island, [Indonesia] to Henry Walter Bates [none given] on 10 December 1861.

 Re.
 Bates' paper on Papilios; Darwinian philosophy, geographical distribution of species, rivers as limits to distribution, Alfred Russel Wallace's Zoological Society paper on distribution of monkey species in Brazil; isolation of species from geographical origins, geological evidence; hopes Bates will write on Cicindelidae; collecting in Sumatra; plans to return to England.

 A typical letter handwritten by author in English and signed by author.

 An original MS